 On February 28, 2016, Disney introduced seasonal tiered pricing for the first time at both Walt Disney World in Florida and Disneyland in California.
-This follows the trends set by airlines and hotels to charge more during the busy periods like summer holidays and special celebrations like Easter, Thanksgiving and Christmas.
+This followed the trends set by airlines and hotels to charge more during the busy periods like summer holidays and special celebrations like Easter, Thanksgiving and Christmas.

 It had been rumoured for a few months that Disney were looking at the idea of charging more during peak times, and I guess it was inevitable in the light of Universal’s decision to introduce a similar idea in California.
-The last regular ticket price increase at Walt Disney World was in February 2015 and both Disney and Universal tend to increase prices every 12 months.
+The last regular ticket price increase at Walt Disney World prior to the announcement was in February 2015 and both Disney and Universal tend to increase prices every 12 months.

 These seasonal price bands only relate to one day park tickets.
 Whilst multi-day park ticket prices have increased, they are not affected by seasonal pricing.
 Annual passes were revised last October and have not been affected this time round.